• Skip to primary navigation

 Spaghetti salad recipe served in a bowl on the table.

 When salad and pasta come together in a blissful bowl of goodness, all is well in the world.
 As a kid, I remember my mom making a cold spaghetti salad we loved.
 Truthfully, it was her way of coning my sister and me into eating vegetables hidden in the spaghetti drenched in Italian dressing.
-My version of spaghetti salad recipe, however, highlights the vegetables.
+My version of this cold spaghetti salad recipe, however, highlights the vegetables.

 Jump to:

-• Spaghetti Salad Ingredients
+• Summer Spaghetti Salad Ingredients

-• Spaghetti Salad Substitutions
+• Summer Spaghetti Salad Substitutions

-• Spaghetti Salad Dressing Ingredients
+• Vegan Italian Salad Dressing Ingredients

 • Spaghetti Salad Dressing Ingredient Substitutions